Klingebeil/homepage/wiki/Artificial Intelligence/ai-visibility.md

 ---

-This draws on some of my observations in the current discourse around the implementation of “*AI*” in journalism.
+This draws on some of my observations in the current discourse around the implementation of *AI* in journalism.

 In the daily work, *AI* tools are often mundane and embedded into bigger processes.
 They function as part of the “plumbing” of work — like content management systems (*CMS*), recommendation engines, transcription services, auto-summarizers, or headline suggesters in the case of news.
 They generally support, rather then truly re-shaping existing tasks.